 There is an important distinction to be drawn between encouraging children to be enterprising and teaching them to set up and run their own company.

-Firstly, we need to ensure the idea of what a business person is and does is a positive one for children; the Clever Tykes books portray entrepreneurs in a different light to the traditional mean and greedy businessman in books and TV shows.
-Next, we must find effective ways of integrating enterprise learning in the school day, whether through discreet lessons or via other areas of the curriculum.
+Firstly, we need to ensure that children have a positive impression of what business people do.
+The Clever Tykes books portray entrepreneurs in a different light to the traditional mean and greedy businessman in books and TV shows.
+Next, we must find effective ways of integrating enterprise learning into the school day, whether through discreet lessons or within other areas of the curriculum.

 That’s why Clever Tykes developed resources to accompany the series, to ensure the effective delivery of enterprise to children through a variety of means including PSHE, guided reading and enterprise clubs.
 The books also give context to maths, IT and art and design projects, giving children an understanding of the practical application of these subjects.
 We believe that both a holistic and practical approach must be taken to inspiring enterprise in young children.